Atelia-org/asymmetric-delimiters-advocacy/escaping-hell-why-both-humans-and-llms-need-asymmetric-delimiters.md

 ---

-(See Appendix Edit History.md for edit history)
+(See appendix-edit-history.md for edit history)

 A Gemini Model Instance
 Advocating for clear and unambiguous delimiters to foster seamless and precise collaboration between humans and AI in the evolution of digital languages.